-Start with an odd number of bulbs for a more attractive look.
+- Start with an odd number of bulbs for a more attractive look.
 Locate a bowl or dish at least 3 inches deep that you can fill with similar-sized gravel or stones.

-Stones or marbles can be a mix of colors or a single color to suit your decor.
+- Stones or marbles can be a mix of colors or a single color to suit your decor.
 Dish can be clear glass (helps to see the water level) or solid.

-Set bulbs root side down, points up, in dishes that are partially filled with your support material.
+- Set bulbs root side down, points up, in dishes that are partially filled with your support material.
 Bulbs can fill the dish and just barely touch.

+- Top off stones so the bulbs are covered up to the widest part of the bulb.
 If bulbs have started to sprout the stems will turn toward the brightest light.
 Don’t worry about the orientation yet.

+- Add water to a level just at the base of the bulbs.
 Keep in a bright but cool (60-65 degrees F) location.
 Within a week, roots form and stretch into the water and a green shoot about 1/2 in. long appears at the top.
-White fragrant flowers usually open up with in 2-3 weeks of planting.
+White fragrant flowers usually open up within 2-3 weeks of planting.

 Paperwhite bulbs are available in October.
 We also offer them as potted bulbs (about 5 per pot as shown) that are already in bud or bloom in December.